 Fully embracing Portraits was born from my fascination with light.
-It all started at a Car Photography Workshop with the top guy on the planet who spoke almost entirely of light.
+It all started at a Car Photography Workshop with the presenter speaking almost entirely of light.

 After extensive training I made the leap.

-The question, however, remains - Why Portraits?:
+The question, though, remains - Why Portraits?:

 1. Regardless of field those who specialize tend to do a better job.
 They are known for that one thing and it shows.